nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 nextflow run . -profile docker,test --outdir results
 ```

-In the results folder, you should see a new subdirectory `fastqe/`, with the mean read qualities:
+In the results folder, you should now see a new subdirectory `fastqe/`, with the mean read qualities:

 ```console title="SAMPLE1_PE.tsv"
 Filename	Statistic	Qualities